-The similarities were even more striking before the early 19th century, when for financial reasons, the moat was blocked up, the gables above the windows were cut down and the towers shortened, as we see it today.
+The resemblance was more striking before the early 19th century when the moat was filled in, the attic gables reduced in size and the towers lowered, giving it its appearance today.

-On the ground floor of the East Tower, recent restorations in the ogive-arched chapel revealed painted murals and a vault scattered with stars.
+On the ground floor of the East Tower, the completely restored ogive-arched chapel shows painted murals and a vault decorated with stars.

-Once through the Guardroom, you reach a wide, stone spiral staircase leading to the first floor “The Noble Floor”, and on up to the higher floors, in particular the attic with its roof shaped like an upturned boat hull.
+Passing through the Guardroom, you come to a wide, stone spiral staircase leading to the first floor, “The Noble Floor”.

 The Great Hall